 - 1. Positive axial forces are compressive and negative axial forces are tensile. - 2.
 Looking in plan at the section with z-axis pointing outwards, the positive x-axis points to the right and the positive y-axis points up.
 For this section, vectors of positive bending moments have the same orientation as their corresponding axes x and y.
 Thus, a positive bending moment about the x-axis, M_x , produces tension at the top face of the section and compression at the bottom face.
-A positive bending moment about the y-axis, M_y , produces tension at the left face of the section and compression at the left face.
+A positive bending moment about the y-axis, M_y , produces tension at the left face of the section and compression at the left face of the section and compression at the right face.